 Anita Lumpkin is the director of education for Universal Companies.
 She works at the Wellness & Beauty Learning Center in Torrance, California, where she offers fun, unique classes that cover a wide range of topics, including business and professional skills; advanced technique training for estheticians, massage therapists, and nail technicians; and protocol-centered workshops for on-trend services.
 Anita enjoys developing spa treatment protocols and helping spas create their service menus.
 She’s passionate about teaching and helping spa professionals boost their businesses.

-Universal Companies is proud to offer professional training at our Wellness & Beauty Learning Center.
-Our customers can also take a class, attend a webinar, or read our articles online, where they can also shop the broadest selection of spa products and supplies.
+Universal Companies is proud to offer professional training and advanced education at our Wellness & Beauty Learning Center.
+Our customers can also take a class or read our articles online, where they can also shop the broadest selection of spa products and supplies.
 Dedicated to the success of spa professionals everywhere, we’re grateful to be recognized with the American Spa Magazine Professional’s Choice Award, Favorite Distributor of the Year, for 12 consecutive years.
 (Thank you!)